 To provide a forum for those interested in medicines research.

-members of the Pharmacy Department of Chelsea College, London in April
+organised by members of the Pharmacy Department of Chelsea College,

 interdisciplinary approaches to drug research.

-May 1966, it was decided that the group should be called the Society for
+members.
+In May 1966, it was decided that the group should be called

-London) and has recently introduced a system of holding a meeting at
+outside of London) and has recently introduced a system of holding a

-Pharmaceutical companies every two years.
-The first major residential
+meeting at Pharmaceutical companies every two years.
+The first major

-meeting was held in London in 1969.
-Entitled simply “Medicinal
+residential meeting was held in London in 1969.
+Entitled simply

-Chemistry”, it attracted nearly 300 delegates.
-The Society gained
+“Medicinal Chemistry”, it attracted nearly 300 delegates.
+The